OmsinghThakur09/AI-Reasearch-Intelligence-agent/README.md

 - **Cross-Request State Leakage** — Module-level mutable variables caused data bleeding in long-running processes.
 All per-run state now securely lives inside LangGraph's `AgentState`.
 - **Neon's 5-Minute Autosuspend** — Silent connection drops were fixed by tuning the SQLAlchemy connection pool (`pool_pre_ping` + `pool_recycle`) to proactively retire stale connections.
 - **Sufficiency ≠ Volume** — Early versions judged content purely by character count.
 The current logic escalates only specific thin sources instead of assuming "more text = relevant text."
+- **Fragile One-Turn Memory** — Follow-up questions originally depended on a hand-rolled dictionary holding just the previous Q&A, and the query optimizer only ever read the single latest message regardless of what else was stored.
+Replaced both with a LangGraph-checkpointed rolling window (last 4 turns) plus an auto-summarized history, so the planner can resolve pronouns and multi-hop references across an entire conversation instead of one turn back.

 ## What I Learned
 The most challenging part of building this project was improving the quality of the agent's generated answers.
 Even a small change in one component rippled through every other stage, requiring deliberate, well-considered iteration.